UKHomeOffice/cop-design-guidelines/guides/workflow/local-workflow-service.md

 it should return some information about the Elasticsearch cluster.
 This is how you know it has installed properly.
 If there is a problem/exception, copy/paste it into Google and you'll find the solution.

 ### Installing PostgreSQL
 The Camunda engine requires a relational database, so we use PostgreSQL as the data source.
-The following documentation contains an example of how to start a PostgreSQL Docker container [here](https://hackernoon.com/how-to-install-postgresql-with-docker-quickly-ki7g363m).
+You can find an example of how to start a PostgreSQL Docker container [here](https://hackernoon.com/how-to-install-postgresql-with-docker-quickly-ki7g363m).
 You can use [this](https://www.pgadmin.org/) tool to connect to the database.
 This will ensure that when you start the workflow engine it will talk to the database.

 ### Installing Redis
 Redis is an 'in-memory' database used for session management within the workflow engine.
-Instal Redis here.
+Instal Redis [here](https://www.ionos.com/community/hosting/redis/using-redis-in-docker-containers/).